Copyright © 2003 - 2006 DORSCH Consult

 Besides the options described in the following sections, tools like ogr, QGIS or FME can also be used to load the data.

-The commandline tool shp2pgsql is part of the PostGIS distribution and used internally by the DCMMS shapefile loader web interface.
+The commandline tool shp2pgsql is part of the PostGIS distribution and used internally by Gshp2pgsql.
 It allows to load shapefiles to PostGIS tables.

 Make sure that shp2pgsql.exe and psql.exe are in the path: